gerritdevriese/kzones/README.md

 ### The script doesn't work

-- Check if your KDE Plasma version is at 5.27 or higher.
+- Check if your KDE Plasma version is at 6 or higher (for older versions, check the releases)
 - Make sure there is at least one layout defined in the script settings and that it contains at least one zone.

 ### My settings are not saved